-If you aren't a purist, for whom tiramisu is exclusively made with ladyfingers, and you are open to experimenting with ladyfingers substitutes, here is an excellent guide to the world of tiramisu variations.
+If you aren't a purist for whom tiramisu is exclusively made with ladyfingers and are open to experimenting with ladyfinger substitutes, here is an excellent guide to tiramisu sponge finger variations.

 What are lady fingers?

-But how to replace lady finger cookies to maintain the perfect results and harmony of flavors in tiramisu dessert?
+But how can lady finger cookies be replaced to make a tiramisu dessert?
 Let's find out the best substitutes.

 1. Pavesini biscuits